'Fair trade, fool trade', Trump's tweets spew ire on NATO allies, Trudeau

 “Not fair to the people of America! $800 billion trade deficit,” he said.
 “Why should I, as president of the United State, allow countries to continue to make massive trade surpluses, as they have for decades, while our farmers, workers & taxpayers have such a big and unfair price to pay?”

-It was left to Trump’s aides to figure out how to defend Trump’s airing of grievances against trading partners instead of focusing on his coming talks with Kim, which the president’s supporters hope will provide him with a major foreign policy win.
+It was left to Trump’s aides to figure out how to explain Trump’s airing of grievances against trading partners instead of focusing on his coming talks with Kim, which the president’s supporters hope will provide him with a major foreign policy win.

+Secretary of State Mike Pompeo praised European countries for helping to bring about the North Korea summit, alluding to their enforcement of sanctions against Pyongyang.
+He expressed confidence that U.S. relations with other G7 countries would continue to move forward, despite the weekend clash in Canada.

+“There are always irritants in relationships,” Pompeo told reporters.
+He dismissed as “ludicrous” the notion that Kim would decide he could not trust the United States because of the G7 dispute.

-“He’s rattling the cages right now on trade,” said White House spokesman Raj Shah, who insisted there was no reason to believe there would be any negative fallout for the North Korea summit.
+White House spokesman Raj Shah said Trump was “rattling the cages right now on trade,” insisting there was no reason to believe there would be any negative fallout for the North Korea summit.
 “These are really unrelated baskets of issues.”

-Asked whether allies had any reason to worry about Trump’s commitment to any deal he reaches with North Korea following his abrupt withdrawal from the G7 communique, one U.S. official dismissed the issue, saying other countries have gotten used to the sometimes abrasive way the president operates internationally.

-But another U.S. official, speaking on condition of anonymity, acknowledged: “The timing for all this is not very good at all.”
+But one U.S. official, speaking on condition of anonymity, acknowledged: “The timing for all this is not very good at all.”

 The prospect that Trump could be moving toward an even greater protectionist trade policy is likely to chill financial markets worried about tit-for-tat escalation that could lead to a full-blown global trade war.